Failed the California General Electrician Exam? Here's What to Do Next

 1. Test-center book shock

-Candidates report California provides exam materials at the test center, and personal tabbed codebooks may not be allowed.
-If you studied with a tabbed book and walked into PSI without your tabs, you spent 4.5 hours hunting through pages.
+The current bulletin says California provides the reference materials at the test center and you may not bring or use your own reference materials.
+If you studied with a tabbed personal book, that advantage disappears.
 Fix: index-first navigation drills.
 Train without tabs.

 2. Calculations weakness